Lay3rLabs/WAVS/QUICKSTART.md

-First, open up 3 different terminals:
+First, open up 4 different terminals:

 1. (local-only, from anywhere) - to run Anvil, the local Ethereum chain emulator
 2. in `packages/wavs` to run wavs
+3. in `packages/aggregator` to run aggregator
-3. in `packages/cli` to run the CLI
+4. in `packages/cli` to run the CLI

 Next, make sure you set the required `env` vars.
 An easy way is copy the `.env.example` file in each directory to `.env` and edit from there